Updated by Kyle Newgent on May 31, 2023

 We all know Leitner Wireless Headsets have a switch on the bottom of the base that says RHL/DHSG... but what does it mean?

 DHSG is a German acronym (Drahtlose Hör-Sprechgarnitur).
 All it means is "Wireless headset."
 In practice, it generally refers to electronic hookswitch (EHS) cables, which can give you the ability to answer calls while away from the desk with specific phones.
-We rarely need the DHSG setting for Leitner wireless headsets, though.
-In fact, we only have 5 EHS cables that require the Leitner base to be in DHSG.
+We only have 5 EHS cables that require the Leitner base to be in DHSG.
 Unless you have one these cords, stick with the RHL setting.

 Leitner EHS for Grandstream and Ooma phones